JPresting/2---Self-Hosted-Infrastructure/oraclecloud-supabase-selfhost/README.md

-# Self-Hosting Supabase on Oracle Cloud with Docker
+# 💎Self-Hosting Supabase on Oracle Cloud with Docker💎

 A complete guide to set up your own Supabase instance on Oracle Cloud using Docker, Nginx, SSL certificates, and automatic updates.
 The focus here is on the IP Tables and how to set up Supabase with its env variables.